HectorRicardo/simple-music-app/README.md

 interconnected to one another, so I'll be talking about both of them inseparately.

 ## Mechanisms to use a service/Service's lifecycle

-First, you need to know that a service is an instance of a subclass that extends the abstract `Service` class.
-Services are singletons.
-That is, given a `Service` concrete subclass, there can only exist one instance of such subclass.

 When executing any of the two use-mechanisms, Android first checks if there's already an existing instance of the given `Service` subclass.
 If not, Android creates